Anushka091922/Reusable-rockets-simulation/README.md

-For the landing task, I followed the basic parameters of the Starship SN10 belly flop maneuver.
+For the landing task, I followed the basic parameters of the Starship SN10 belly-flop maneuver.
 The initial speed is set to -50m/s.
 The rocket orientation is set to 90 degrees (horizontally).
 The landing burn height is set to 500 meters above the ground.

 ![](./gallery/timelapse.jpg)